amed12/qiscus-chat-sdk-rn-sample/README.md

 If you encounter issues:

-1. Check the troubleshooting section
+1. Check the troubleshooting section above
-2. Review the migration guides
+2. Review `CHANGELOG.md` for migration notes
-3. Clear caches and rebuild
+3. Clear caches and rebuild (`npm run fresh`)
 4. Check Firebase configuration
 5. Verify all dependencies are installed